mstksg/inCode/copy/entries/hakyll-rewrite.md

 I liked that purescript was able to throw away a lot of warts in the Haskell ecosystem, with a cleaner typeclass hierarchy and just a lot of design decisions "done right", that we'd all change in Haskell if we could.
-And extensible records being built into the language is quite refreshing...not having to deal with fancy GADT's in Haskell was a nice step back from the craziness that is type-level programming in Haskell.
+And extensible records being built into the language is quite refreshing; not having to deal with fancy GADT's in Haskell was a nice step back from the craziness that is type-level programming in Haskell.

 But one of my favorite aspects about purescript ended up being the sheer beauty and conciseness of the generated javascript.
-Look at how:
+Look at how[^pshighlight]:

 ~~~purescript
 appendTopLinks doc = do